cfmaniac/CF-SandboxSecurity/README.md

 Read more: http://tutorial520.easycfm.com/#ixzz2ILMMJtaz

-But Can slways be expanded to check for more restrictions.
+But Can always be expanded to check for more restrictions.